Your RV awning probably isn’t one of your biggest concerns while you’re thinking about preventive maintenance on your RV.

 Once the bead that fastens the awning fabric to the rail of your motor home breaks down, you have no choice but to replace the fabric completely.

-There are a variety of commercial cleaning products that are recommended for cleaning your awning fabric.
+There are a variety of commercial cleaning products recommended for cleaning your awning fabric.

 Another good choice is some mild detergent and a bucket of water.
 Most general dirt and grime can be easily washed away with soapy water and a soft-bristled, long-handled car wash brush.

-Although you can just let the cleaning product do the work as shown in the video in #2, you can use a scrub brush for a deeper clean.
+Although you can just let the cleaning product do the work, you can use a scrub brush for a deeper clean.

 To wash your awning, extend it fully without raising the side arms.
 With the awning leaning closer to the ground, wet it down with a hose and begin scrubbing.
 Don’t get excessive in the amount of pressure in one small area.